 - Strategic options and exit planning

 - Company sales

 - Company acquisitions

 - Management buy-outs and buy-ins

 - Private equity

-- · Debt fundraisings.
+- Debt fundraisings.

-We provide our clients with exceptional advice and our partners remain actively involved in transactions throughout a process.
+We provide our clients with exceptional advice and our partners remain actively involved in transactions throughout the process.
 We understand that choosing your advisor is a very personal decision and that you entrust specific individuals to advise you on what will likely be a life changing transaction.
 We therefore don't have separate sales and execution teams.
-The team you meet at the outset will be the team that works with you hand in hand towards a successful completion.
+The team you meet from the outset will be the team that works with you hand in hand towards a successful completion.

 In today's global environment we also recognise that businesses need to be able to transact on an international basis.
-As part of Kreston International our ability to advise on cross border transactions is underpinned by our presence in over 100 countries.
-However, no matter where our clients transact, all our assignments are led by your local BHP Corporate Finance team ensuring that delivery of the deal always remains with the individuals you have appointed.
+As part of Translink Corporate Finance, one of the world's largest mid market M&A advisory groups, our ability to advise on cross border transactions is underpinned by a team of more than 600 experts across 30 different countries.
+However, no matter where our clients transact, all our assignments are led by your local BHP Corporate Finance team.
+This ensures that delivery of the deal always remains with the individuals you have appointed.